Why I find definition essays to be the perfect solution to overcoming writer’s block.

 Sadly, that is pretty much writer’s apathy when it comes to me.
 It typically follows this beaten path with everyone, I’m sure.
 Usually, I begin with losing interest in a topic I’ve been assigned or even one I resolved to write for myself.
-I then find myself losing focus when it comes to who I’m writing for.
-I end up many times simply writing for my own sake to keep myself productive.
+Then, I lose focus with who I’m even writing for.
+Many times, I’ll simply write something for my own sake to keep myself productive.
 After a bit of that, I simply don’t care to write at all.

 (First, a quick aside.
 The Middle English origins of the word resolve in fact derives from the sense of dissolving or disintegrating something… or to solve a problem… the more common definition.
 In Latin resolver means something like expressing intensive force to loosen something.
 So we are delving into the very root of this word it would seem.)

-Reading is the best proven way to expand the human mind.
+After all, reading is the best way to benefit the human mind.
 Make sure that the words your readers are resolving in their minds are worth their valuable time on this earth.
-Otherwise, you’ll grow weary of the uninspired prose you’re coughing up and apathy will set in, and could even, heavens forbid, lead to even the promise of a paycheck not being enough motivation to turn out anything resembling your best work, never mind the promise of a paycheck.
+Otherwise, you’ll grow weary of the uninspired prose you’re coughing up and apathy will set in.
+Then, heavens forbid, your clear apathy towards your work will lead to lacking any sort of motivation to turn out anything resembling your best work, never mind the promise of a paycheck.

-So what is my resolution to overcome writer’s apathy?
-Just write… but resolve what I resolve to write in such a way to break it down and find a new perspective on the topic at hand.
-That may just be the trick for resolving such horrible writing apathy once and for all.
+So, what is my best resolution to overcome writer’s apathy?
+Just write, naturally; but, you must also resolve to write in such a way to break down your concepts and find fresh, new perspectives on the topic at hand.
+This continues to be my best trick for resolving such writing apathy once and for all.

 When I resolve to write these definition types of essays, I often wonder what may be lost in translation for my non-English readers.
-The very “rich” nature of my native language opens itself up to a wide array of definition essay style prosaic pieces.
-In other words, so many English words have so many different official and unofficial definitions that the angles to take can be many.
+The very “rich” nature of my native language opens itself up to a wide array of possibilities for definition essays.
+In other words, so many English words have so many different official and unofficial definitions that there are many angles for these essays to take.

-But I believe the way in which I am choosing to resolve these essays makes it easy to follow my foray into the English definitions and how I personally interpret them.
+But, I believe the way I choose to resolve writing these essays makes it easy to follow my foray into the English definitions and how I personally interpret them.
 Definition essays work for any language, by the way.
 As I’ve learned over my decades of dabbling in the written word, no matter how well you think you know your own language, you just have to dig a bit deeper.